Fiercefish1/Zigbee-Lock-Manager/README.md

 Slots: `# of code slots you want to manage` <br>
 Lock: `entity_id of your ZHA keypad lock`

-After the configuration has completed, it's a good practice to reload YAML (Developer Tools > YAML > "ALL YAML CONFIGURATION") to ensure all changes are picked up and will be actionable.
+While not require, after install it's a good practice to reload YAML (Developer Tools > YAML > "ALL YAML CONFIGURATION") to ensure all changes are picked up and will be actionable.

+## Dashboard creation:
+Copy the YAML from config/packages/zigbee_lock_manager/zigbee_lock_manager_dashboard Create a new dashboard, edit the raw config (three dots after enabling edit) and paste in the YAML from your clipboard.
+Done.

 [hacs]: https://hacs.xyz